-Berlin is one of the best value capital cities to live in Europe, although it is becoming more difficult to find reasonably priced housing.
-This is particularly the case in popular and central Berlin neighborhoods, while living costs are typically lower in Berlin’s suburbs.
+Berlin is one of the best-value capital cities to live in in Europe, although it is becoming more difficult to find reasonably priced housing.
+This is particularly the case in popular and central neighborhoods while living costs are typically lower in Berlin’s suburbs.

 Cost of living in Munich

-Munich’s cost of living is among the highest in the country, although the city offers many facilities as the capital of Germany’s southern state of Bavaria.
+The cost of living in Munich is among the highest in Germany, although the city offers many facilities as the capital of Germany’s southern state of Bavaria.